-Starting with Melee, Super Smash Bros. tends to give its character models more realistic details if possible; especially noticeable in this regard are cartoony characters like Mario.
+Starting with Melee, the series tends to give its character models more realistic details if possible; especially noticeable in this regard are cartoony characters like Mario.
 Bowser usually is depicted as orange or dark yellow in the original Super Mario Bros. series.
 In Melee he is just dirt brown◊, although this has been remedied a bit for Brawl.

 Averted near the end, where things in New York take a vibrant white as the snow stacks up, and the end level is almost completely blue and purple.